 If you’ve heard me talk about “tracking your macros” and want to get started right away – this one’s for you.

-Step 1. download an app that you’re familiar with, understand, and/or like to use.
-Start logging your current eats.
+STEP 1. download an app that you’re familiar with, understand, and/or like to use and start logging your current eats.

 Next, start logging your current daily intake without changing anything about your eating pattern.
 Track your meals, snacks, and beverages, as well as those little bites, pieces, licks and tastes!
 Resist the urge to change your typical eats because this stage is just about establishing a logging routine and learning about your normal eating habits.

 Spoiler: if you can’t commit to this step for at least a week, you’re probably not ready to track macros because you don’t have the bandwidth in your life to accommodate the detail and energy it requires.
 There might be a better time for you to focus on this, so hang in there and wait for a calmer season.

 You’ve got a few days of data in your food diary.
 Take a look at the breakdown of your protein, fat, and carbohydrates in your meals and at the end of the day.
 Ask yourself some questions: